tvdboom/ATOM/README.md

 API
 -----------------------------
 * **ATOMClassifier(X, y=None, percentage=100, test_size=0.3, log=None, n_jobs=1, warnings=False, verbose=0, random_state=None)**
 ATOM class for classification tasks.
 When initializing the class, ATOM will automatically proceed to apply some standard data cleaning steps unto the data.
-These steps include transforming the input data into a pd.DataFrame (if it wasn't one already) that can be accessed through the class' attributes, removing columns with prohibited data types, removing categorical columns with maximal cardinality (the number of unique values is equal to the number of instances, usually the case for IDs, names, etc...), and removing duplicate rows and rows with missing values in the target column.
+These steps include transforming the input data into a pd.DataFrame (if it wasn't one already) that can be accessed through the class' attributes, removing columns with prohibited data types, removing categorical columns with maximal cardinality (the number of unique values is equal to the number of instances.
+Usually the case for IDs, names, etc...), remove features with all the same value, removing duplicate rows and remove rows with missing values in the target column.
 	+ **X: list, np.array or pd.DataFrame**
 	Data features with shape=(n_samples, n_features).
 	+ **y: None, string, list, np.array or pd.Series, optional (default=None)**